Gustie Soccer High School Girls Camp

 Note, there is a non-refundable credit card fee.

-Cancellation Policy: Before June 15th, 2018 full camp credit will be issued for any reason if you cancel your registration.
-After June 15th, 2018 a $100 administrative fee will be charged to all registrants who withdraw from the camp.
-If campers leave during camp, a $100 administrative fee will be charged and the remaining camp refund will be prorated.
+Cancellation Policy: Before June 15th, 2019 full camp credit will be issued if you cancel your camp registration.
+After June 15th a $100 administrative fee will be charged to all registrants who will be withdrawing from the camp.
+The remainder will be refunded.

 Camp Philosophy: The Gustavus Adolphus College Women’s Soccer Summer Camp, run by IN2 Soccer, is designed to provide an environment for players who aspire to improve their skills through advanced player development and exposure to NCAA collegiate coaches.
 A combination of individual and team focus with an emphasis on speed of play, technical development and improvement of tactical understanding will be at the core of the camp curriculum.